Stripping and waxing, or refinishing services, are one of the most sought-after bids in the contract cleaning industry.

 Don’t make the mistake of thinking a thorough walkthrough and a good resume of experience is enough to make you the number one choice for stripping and waxing services.

-If you are ready to improve your communication skills and write better strip and wax service proposals, let’s get started by introducing your company.
+If you are ready to improve your communication skills and write better strip and wax proposals, let’s get started by introducing your company.

-The way you present your strip and wax service proposal will make a huge difference in the final outcome of your bid.
+The way you present your strip and wax floor proposal will make a huge difference in the final outcome of your bid.
 One big mistake you want to avoid is jumping straight into the contract without introducing yourself or your company.

 The cleaning service industry is one where your personality matters in your proposal.
 Think of it this way; your prospect isn’t going to see you every day.
 They aren’t going to be able to get to know you while you’re on the job.
 The service proposal is one of the only times you have to make an impression on your prospect about who you are.